cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 ---
-title: The Test Runner
+title: Cypress App
 ---

 <Alert type="info">

 ## <Icon name="graduation-cap"></Icon> What you'll learn

-- The names and purposes of the visual parts of the Cypress Test Runner
+- The names and purposes of the visual parts of the Cypress App
 - How to use the Selector Playground for targeting your page elements
-- How to debug tests using the built-in features of the Test Runner
+- How to debug tests using the built-in features of the Cypress App

 </Alert>

 ## Overview

-Cypress runs tests in a unique interactive runner that allows you to see commands as they execute while also viewing the Application or Component Under Test.
+Cypress runs tests in a unique interactive application that allows you to see commands as they execute while also viewing the Application or Component Under Test.

-<DocsImage src="/img/guides/gui-diagram.png" alt="Cypress Test Runner"></DocsImage>
+<DocsImage src="/img/guides/gui-diagram.png" alt="Cypress App"></DocsImage>

 ## Command Log

-The lefthand side of the Test Runner is a visual representation of your test suite.
+The lefthand side of the Cypress App is a visual representation of your test suite.
 Each test block is properly nested and each test, when clicked, displays every Cypress command and assertion executed within the test's block as well as any command or assertion executed in relevant `before`, `beforeEach`, `afterEach`, and `after` hooks.

-<DocsImage src="/img/guides/command-log.png" alt="Cypress Test Runner" width-600 ></DocsImage>
+<DocsImage src="/img/guides/command-log.png" alt="Cypress App" width-600 ></DocsImage>

 ### Open files in your IDE